clay/clay-kiln/docs/editing-components.md

 > #### info::Deep Field Comparisons
 >
 > You can compare against deep fields (like `checkbox-group` or `complex-list`) by using dot-separated paths, e.g. `featureTypes.New York Magazine Story`.
 Don't worry about the spaces, as Kiln will parse it correctly to pull the relevant data.
+Note that this only works against proper _fields_, not any arbitrary non-kiln property.

 ### Standard Input Arguments